AdElisium/hub/about.md

 ---

-Senior Data Scientist applying engineering knowledge to the markets to gain a competitive edge.
+Data Scientist applying engineering knowledge to the markets to gain a competitive edge.
 I successfully run a hedgefund with investments in all types of currencies - fiat and crypto.

 ---